 In our empirical approach, we specify the marginal model.
 Accurate specification and estimation of the marginal distribution is critical especially in the two-step estimation process of copula methodology.
 The marginal distributions of both hedge fund and traditional assets are assumed to follow an ARMA(k,n) process with GARCH(q,p) volatility, whereas innovations to follow a skewed Student's-t distribution (Table 5 & 6).
-The estimated coefficients ω , α and β are statistically significant in nearly all cases, supporting the existence of volatility clustering.
-The sum of α and β is close to one (ranging from 0.82283 to 0.99979), indicating a high level of persistence in volatility for both hedge fund and equity market returns.
-The skewed Student-t distribution appears to fit the data well most in the case of hedge funds indices, since the coefficients η and λ (control for distribution tail thickness and asymmetry respectively) are found to be statistically significant in many cases and suggest leptokurtic left-skewed conditional distributions.
-The estimates of the marginal models for variables of the traditional markets are slightly different since the coefficients η that controls the tail thickness of the distributions is statistically insignificant in most cases.
+The estimated coefficients $\omega$ , $\alpha$ and $\beta$ are statistically significant in nearly all cases, supporting the existence of volatility clustering.
+The sum of $\alpha$ and $\beta$ is close to one (ranging from 0.82283 to 0.99979), indicating a high level of persistence in volatility for both hedge fund and equity market returns.
+The skewed Student-t distribution tail thickness and asymmetry respectively) are found to be statistically significant in many cases and suggest leptokurtic left-skewed conditional distributions.
+The estimates of the marginal models for variables of the traditional markets are slightly different since the coefficients $\eta$ that controls the tail thickness of the distributions is statistically insignificant in most cases.
 These results are in line with the summary statistics presented above (Table 2) where the distributions of traditional indices do not appear significant kurtosis, compared to hedge fund indices.

 Prior to the specification of the multivariate copula functions, we transform the standardized residuals into uniform series.
-Different goodness-of-fit test statistics are be employed to test for the null hypothesis that the margins are uniform (1,0) and i.i.d. processes (Kolmogorov-Smirnov (K-S); Kupier (KU); χ^2 tests); the LM-test and Ljung-Box Q-statistic to examine the independence of the first four moments.
+Different goodness-of-fit test statistics are be employed to test for the null hypothesis that the margins are uniform (1,0) and i.i.d. processes (Kolmogorov-Smirnov (K-S); Kupier (KU); $\chi^2$ tests); the LM-test and Ljung-Box Q-statistic to examine the independence of the first four moments.
 The goodness-of-fit findings ensure that the individually transformed series stem from the uniform distribution, do not suffer from serial correlation and can be employed into the estimation of the copula functions.